 All of us have our own personal reasons for supporting La Follette and we all have the potential to make a difference.
 Recognizing this, we have a wide range of opportunities for support.
 Please take time to reflect on your time at La Follette and the influence it had on your life as you choose the way you would like to provide support.

 Support the 2021 Fundraising Campaign: Enabling Lancer Students and Teachers.
 Participate in the dollar for dollar match up to $30,000!

 Monetary donation to a specific project

 It is easy to direct your gift to where you want to make a difference.
-Funds have been set up so you may support Athletics, Business and Marketing, Language and Social Sciences, Music and Arts, Student Achievement and Diversity or STEM.
+Funds have been set up so you may support Athletics, Business and Marketing, Language and Social Sciences, Music and Arts, Student Achievement and Diversity, STEM or Teacher Enhancement.
 Since these are pass through funds, your gift is available to use immediately.